 His first device, BheemUP, allows any bed to convert into a hospital bed.
 He’s now developing BheemSense, the world's first sensor mat that tracks sleep phases and helps minimise pressure sores.

-Medical student Nikhil has raised almost $500,000 in grant funding and conducted cancer research.
+Medical student Nikhil has raised almost $500,000 for pressure sore and medical device research.

 A blogger, disability advocate and motivational speaker, his diverse and inclusive hiring practices have given migrants, people with disabilities and student engineers their first jobs.